You either love it or hate it. Acrylic yarn is a man-made fiber, formed of polymers created from petroleum products i.e. crude oil.

 Acrylic fibers are very durable, making them excellent for any projects that require an enduring yarn.
 As a petroleum-based product, it will take many many years for it to degrade.

-Another benefit of the acrylic yarn is the since it is synthetic fiber, it is impossible for moth larvae to digest it.
-A couple of caveats to this, if it is blended with a natural fiber or even if you store it with some pretty sizeable stains the chances of the moths mistakingly using your garment for breakfast increases.
+Another benefit of acrylic yarn is that since it is synthetic fiber, it is impossible for moth larvae to digest it.
+There are a couple of caveats to this though.
+Moths may mistake this for a meal if it is blended with a natural fiber or even if it stored with natural fiber garments.

 Knitting a large blanket or throw and still want it to feel lightweight?
 Acrylic could be your go-to yarn for this one.
 The synthetic polymers that the yarn is made from has a lower density than that of natural fibers.
 Thus, enabling much lighter feeling items.

-The synthetic fibers that acrylic yarn is made from are perfect for folks who are either allergic to lanolin (common in wool) or are sensitive to the scaling of wool fibers.
+Acrylic yarn is often considered hypoallergenic due to its synthetic nature.
+The synthetic fibers are perfect for folks who are either allergic to lanolin (common in wool) or are sensitive to the scaling of wool fibers.
+It is also generally soft and smoother so it won’t cause any skin irritation from rubbing.

 The Disadvantages of Acrylic Yarn

-As acrylic yarn holds onto your sweat, this also means it’ll retain the smell (well, until it’s next wash you smelly pup!).
+As acrylic yarn holds onto your sweat, this also means it’ll retain the smell (well, until it’s thrown in the wash!).

 Additionally, if you are caught in a cold, heavy rain with an acrylic garment on – and no umbrella – you will feel cold since the sweater will lose your body heat faster as it can’t remove the water quickly.